Kevin4577/odoo-addons/trading_sale/README.rst

 Base Sale Export
 ================

-The new module 'base_sale_export' would provide methods for sale report modules with the data.
+The new module 'trading_sale' would provide methods for sale report modules with the data.
 Those methods would be reused by several modules, in order to improve the maintainability of project modules.